-Doctor Oz's program was about Gluten ---- a topic that I RECENTLY DID AN ENTIRE BLOG SERIES ON.
+Doctor Oz's program was about GLUTEN ---- a topic that I recently did an entire series of articles on.
 He had professional quarterback Matt Hasselback's wife on the program, who is some sort of celebrity in her own right.
 She told her story about going from an undiagnosed Gluten-induced nightmare, to real health, vitality, and energy (and fertility).
 Getting off Gluten literally gave her her life back!
 The cool thing is that both of them were talking about some of the very same things that I have been talking about for quite some time in my clinic.

 You see, for a huge segment of the population (particularly the 60 TO 100 MILLION AMERICANS WHO ARE AUTOIMMUNE), Gluten (wheat protein) is not just toxic; it's incredibly toxic.
 And it's not just incredibly toxic; it's neuro-toxic.
-It causes the body to progressively attack itself in all sorts of different and macabre ways --- affecting particularly the DIGESTIVE SYSTEM, the NERVE SYSTEM, and ENDOCRINE SYSTEM (most particularly, the THYROID).
+It causes the body to progressively attack itself in all sorts of different and macabre ways --- affecting particularly THE GUT, the NERVE SYSTEM, and ENDOCRINE SYSTEM (most particularly, the THYROID).
 What were some of the most common symptoms of Gluten Intolerance as listed by Hasselback, Dr. Oz, as well as their "Guest Panel" of three Gluten-Sensitive women?
 Here are some they talked about.
 You should start to recognize that most of these are absurdly common, seem to be plaguing about 3/4 of the American population, and affect far more women than men.
+For the record, this list looks suspiciously similar to ESTROGEN DOMINANCE.

 - Weight Gain